zold-io/zold/README.md

 12345678abcdef
 AAAAB3NzaC1yc2EAAAADAQABAAABAQCuLuVr4Tl2sXoN5Zb7b6SKMPrVjLxb...

-35;2017-07-19T21:24:51.136Z;98bb82c81735c4ee;-560;SKMPrVjLxbM5oDm0IhniQQy3shF...
+35;2017-07-19T21:24:51.136Z;-560;98bb82c81735c4ee;SKMPrVjLxbM5oDm0IhniQQy3shF...
 ```

 Lines are separated by either CR or CRLF, doesn't matter.
+There is a
+header and a ledger, separated by an empty line.
+The header includes two lines:

-The fist line is wallet ID, a 64-bit unsigned integer.
+  * Wallet ID, a 64-bit unsigned integer

-The second line is a public RSA key of the wallet owner.
+  * Public RSA key of the wallet owner

-The third line is empty.

-Each next line is a transaction and it has four or five fields separated by a semi-colon.
+The ledger includes transactions, one per line.
+Each transaction line
+contains fiels separated by a semi-colon:

-The first field is transaction ID, an unsigned 16-bit integer.
+  * Transaction ID, an unsigned 16-bit integer

-The second field is its date, in ISO 8601 format.
+  * Date, in ISO 8601 format
+  * Amount

-The third field is the wallet ID of the beneficiary.
+  * Wallet ID of the beneficiary

-The forth field is the amount.

-The fifth field is an RSA signature of "ID;beneficiary;amount" text.
+  * RSA signature of "ID;beneficiary;amount" text

 1ZLD by convention equals to 2<sup>24</sup> (16,777,216).
 Thus, the technical capacity of the currency is